Acquired hypothalamic obesity

 Body weight

-Patients with injury to the hypothalamus experience a variety of health concerns, one of which is acquired HO.5,6
+Patients with hypothalamic dysfunction due to injury experience a variety of health concerns, one of which is acquired HO.5,6

 Acquired Hypothalamic Obesity5,6